cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 32-byte string using Octet-String-to-Field-Element from {{SEC1}}.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
-  - Scalar(i): Implemented by converting two byte unsigned integer (uint16) `i` to a 2-byte, big-endian byte string and parsed with DeserializeScalar()
+  - Scalar(i): Implemented by converting two byte unsigned integer (uint16) `i` to a 32-byte, big-endian byte string, with the 2 least significant bytes set by the 2 big-endian bytes of the uint16, and the remaining bytes set to zero (0), and parsing the 32-byte buffer with DeserializeScalar()

 - Hash (`H`): SHA-256, and Nh = 32.
   - H1(m): Implemented using hash_to_field from {{!HASH-TO-CURVE=I-D.irtf-cfrg-hash-to-curve, Section 5.3}}